NERC-DTP-Students/climate-predictor/README.md

 6. The plot will automatically update.

 7. Press save plot to save the plot.
+The plot will save in the same directory as the GUI application.
+To alter this just write the relative path you want to save the file to into the entry box.
+The .png suffix is automatically added.

 <p align="right">(<a href="#top">back to top</a>)</p>